-Biden administration begins first face-off with China amid worsening relations
+Biden administration begins first faceoff with China amid worsening relations

-No agreements and no joint statement are expected to result from the meeting in Anchorage, U.S. officials said, and the atmosphere is expected to be chilly as the Biden administration hangs onto some of the hardline China policies implemented under President Donald Trump.
+No agreements and no joint statements are expected to result from the meetings in snow-covered Anchorage, U.S. officials said, and the atmosphere is expected to be similarly chilly as the Biden administration hangs onto some of the hard-line China policies implemented under President Donald Trump.

+“Much of these conversations will be pretty tough,” a senior administration official told reporters as temperatures dipped to 14 degrees outside Anchorage’s Hotel Captain Cook, the venue for the conversations.

-Secretary of State Antony Blinken and National Security Adviser Jake Sullivan will meet with State Councilor Wang Yi and the foreign affairs chief of the Chinese Communist Party, Yang Jiechi.
+Secretary of State Antony Blinken and national security adviser Jake Sullivan will meet with State Councilor Wang Yi and the foreign affairs chief of the Chinese Communist Party, Yang Jiechi, three times before parting ways for their respective capitals.

 Blinken set the stage for a confrontational encounter in remarks in South Korea before boarding a plane for Anchorage.

-“We are clear-eyed about Beijing’s consistent failure to uphold its commitments, and we spoke about how Beijing’s aggressive and authoritarian behavior are challenging the stability, security and prosperity of the Indo-Pacific region,” Blinken said.
+“We are clear-eyed about Beijing’s consistent failure to uphold its commitments, and we spoke about how Beijing’s aggressive and authoritarian behavior are challenging the stability, security and prosperity of the Indo-Pacific region,” he said.

 Chinese officials immediately shot back.

-“There’s no room for China to compromise on issues related to sovereign security and core interests, and its determination and will to safeguard its core interests is unwavering,” Chinese foreign ministry spokesman Zhao Lijian said.
+“There’s no room for China to compromise on issues related to sovereign security and core interests, and its determination and will to safeguard its core interests is unwavering,” Chinese Foreign Ministry spokesman Zhao Lijian said.

 Dispensing with the pomp and circumstance associated with official visits, the four officials are set to hold formal business meetings instead of stately affairs that entail banquets and cultural events.
+U.S. officials in Alaska said they wanted to avoid a simple recitation of talking points and create space for the two sides to discuss issues and ask each other questions.

+“This will be a frank conversation in calling out Beijing’s actions,” State Department deputy spokeswoman Jalina Porter said.

 Blinken arrived in Alaska after visits to U.S. treaty allies in Japan and South Korea, where he was joined by Defense Secretary Lloyd Austin.
 During his stop in Tokyo, the two governments issued a joint statement criticizing China’s treatment of Uyghur Muslims in western Xinjiang province and coercive and “destabilizing behavior” toward its neighboring countries.